ngs-lang/ngs/doc/ngstut.1.md

 -pi CODE
 : "Print Inspected" -- Will print out the result of the last expression, with more information about it

+-pt CODE
+: "Print Table" -- Will print out the result of the last expression as a table

 Examples:

 	echo "example" | ngs -p 'read()'